 The cluster is also home to the journal Empedocles: European Journal for the Philosophy of Communication, co-home to the journal Social Semiotics and the book series Handbooks of Communication Science, and is closely involved in the Section for the Philosophy of Communication of the European Communication Research and Education Association (ECREA).

-The Language and Communication research cluster hosts monthly research seminars during term time that explore work on language, discourse and communication.
+The Language and Communication research cluster hosts regular research seminars that explore work on language, discourse and communication.
 Literature, creative writing and even film are also considered, taking an inclusive view of the subject area.
 They include research presentations, workshops and reading groups.